hetu-script/hetu-script/docs/docs/guide/binding/README.md

 Everything else you should do is the same to a external method on a class.

-### External getter

-For external getter, you don't need to have a external function or external method typed function.
-You can directly return the value in the dart code.

 ### Binding a full class

 You can use a Dart object with full class definition in Hetu.